JonathanAMichaels/PixelProcessingPipeline/README.md

 - For Myomatrix data:
   - Combine OpenEphys data into a single binary and automatically remove broken channels
   - Extract and save the sync signal sent from the behavioural task
-  - Create and save a 'bulk EMG' signal generated from the data
-  - Perform spike sorting with Kilosort 2.5 (pykilosort)
+  - Perform spike sorting with a modified version of Kilosort 3.0 (wider templates)
-  - Combine similar units and calculate motor unit stats (custom)
+  - Combine similar units, calculate motor unit statistics, export back to phy

 ## Installation
+### Requirements
+Many processing steps require a CUDA capable GPU.
+  - For Neuropixel data, a GPU with at least 10GB of onboard RAM is recommended
+  - For Myomatrix data, currently only GPUs with compute capability 8.0, 8.7, or 9.0 are supported due to shared thread memory requirements

+### Instructions
 These installation instructions were tested on the Computational Brain Science Group Server 'CBS GPU 10GB' image, and the Compute Canada servers.
 They may need to be adjusted if running on another machine type.

 Clone a copy of the repository on your local machine (for example, in the home directory)